CRYPTO-POC

 Main content

-The primary objective of this study is to estimate the accuracy and operational performance of simple microscopy of auramine stained stool samples for diagnosis of Cryptosporidium infection.
-Secondary aims are to evaluate risk factors for Cryptosporidium infection and shedding over time.
-1500 Ethiopian children below 5 years presenting to a Teaching Hospital or Health center with diarrhea over a 12-month enrollment period will be included.
-Additionally 750 healthy controls from health centers in the same area will be included.
-Clinical data, HIV test and a stool sample will be collected and analyzed.
-The main outcome of the study is improved diagnosis of cryptosporidiosis in resource limited settings.
+The primary objective of this study was to estimate the accuracy and operational performance of simple microscopy of auramine stained stool samples for diagnosis of Cryptosporidium infection.
+Secondary aims were to evaluate risk factors for Cryptosporidium infection and shedding over time.
+Approximately 1000 Ethiopian children below 5 years presenting to Jimma University Hospital or and Serbo health center with diarrhea over a 12-month enrollment period were included.
+Additionally, 750 healthy controls from health centers in the same area were also included.
+Clinical data, HIV test and a stool sample were collected and analyzed.
+The study was conducted between December 2016 and July 2018.
+Some analyses of microbiome data are still being analyzed.